bbauska/UC-Davis-JS-Basics/readme.md

   alt="Define array; var animals = ['cat', 'dog', 'chicken'];." />
 <!-- ![](./images/media/image83.png){width="5.0in" height="3.053418635170604in"} -->

-Cat, dog, chicken and all of those animals will be in the array.
-So if I just do animals.
+<p>Cat, dog, chicken and all of those animals will be in the array.
+So if I
+just do animals.
 You&apos;ll see that I get back an array with three elements, cat, dog and chicken.
-Now, arrays come with certain array methods that you can do to arrays specifically, so if I do animals.
+Now, arrays come with certain array methods that you can do to arrays specifically, so if I do animals.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 84. animals.push('llama'); to array (58) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">